GoogleCloudPlatform/professional-services/examples/dataflow-data-generator/README.md

 You can specify `--schema_file` (or `--input_table`), `--output_prefix` and `--output_format` the same way as described above in the
-Pretty Data Generator section.
+Human Readable Data Generator section.
 Additionally, you must specify an `--histogram_table`.
 This table will have a field for each key column (which will store a hash of each value) and a frequency with which these values occur.

 ### Generating Joinable Schemas